kpsdev1/Fitness-365/README.md

 - Google Chrome
 - Microsoft Edge
 - Firefox
-- Safari - this was tested using lambdatest realtime browser testing.
-- Brave - this was tested using lambdatest realtime browser testing.
-- Opera - this was tested using lambdatest realtime browser testing.
+- Lambdatest realtime browser testing was used to test the following:
+    * Safari
+    * Brave
+    * Opera

 - - -